liliyzeph/baileys/README.md

 - Lightweight, stable, and easy to integrate into various systems
 - Suitable for developing bots, automation, and complete communication solutions
 - Comprehensive documentation and example codes to facilitate development

 ---

+## Getting Started

+Begin by installing the library via your preferred package manager, then follow the provided configuration guide.
+You can also utilize the ready-made example codes to understand how the features work.
+Use session storage and interactive messaging features to build complete, stable solutions tailored to your business or project needs.

+---